Our Aims

 Motto : “It’s Too Late to Stop Now.“

-Joyce: "As an RAFVR(T) veteran I have been privileged to work with so many amazing individuals and experience training opportunities that pushed me to my limits.
+Joyce Mann: "As an RAFVR(T) veteran I have been privileged to work with so many amazing individuals and experience training opportunities that pushed me to my limits.

 I have had a varied a career in business, education and youth management and training.
 I was director of a motorcycle courier company, a teacher and my last post was as the SO2 for the RN/RM Youth HQ.
-I currently volunteer at ERMAC, a dedicated activity centre for veterans in the community, where every day is a school day, different and always great fun."
+I currently volunteer at a dedicated activity centre for veterans in the community, where every day is a school day, different and always great fun."

 Likes: Waking up to see what the new day will bring, family and good friends!

 Dislikes: I don't have time for dislikes - if I don't like it, I don't do it / read it / eat it!
-However, I really don't like spiders !!!!!!!
+However, I really don't like spiders !!!!!

 Motto: Be happy!
 Smile and say hello to at least 1 person every day.

-Warhead Project UK is a non-profit organization dedicated to raising awareness of mental health issues, fostering resilience, and promoting healing through creative expression and meaningful connections.
+Warhead Project UK is a non-profit organisation dedicated to raising awareness of mental health issues, fostering resilience, and promoting healing through creative expression and meaningful connections.
 Founded by veterans, the project brings together the arts, history, and community engagement to create a platform for conversation and support, especially for those affected by the traumas of military service and life-altering experiences.

 Our mission is rooted in the belief that creativity has the power to transform lives, and we aim to bridge the gap between mental health challenges and community support by hosting impactful events, exhibitions, and programs across the UK.
 By collaborating with artists, veterans, historians, and supporters, Warhead Project UK develops immersive experiences that encourage reflection, empathy, and understanding.